data-8/zero-to-data-8/z2d8/connect_class_materials.md

 * In the homeworks, remove all references to OKpy **server**.
 This means removing a particular line from homeworks before sharing them with your students.

-  We have provided a script to do this automatically.
-It is located in `dsep_stack/z2d8/scripts`.
-To use it, navigate to this folder, then run:
+  We have provided a [script to do this automatically](https://github.com/choldgraf/dsep_stack/blob/master/z2d8/scripts/remove_okpy_from_data8.py).
+  To use it, download the script and navigate to its folder, then run:

-  `python remove_okpy_server_code.py path/to/input_notebook.ipynb path/to/output_notebook.ipynb`
+  `python remove_okpy_from_data8.py path/to/course_materials/folder path/to/output/folder`

-  This will create a notebook at the output path after removing the relevant references to the OKpy servers.
+  This will create a new version of the homeworks in the output folder after removing the relevant references to the OKpy servers.

 * Ensure that you have a JupyterHub running the Data 8 environment (if not, [follow these instructions](customize_hub_environment.html))
 * Create your interact links so they point to *your* version of the homeworks.
 For example,